BlackTent/CSC142Projects/README.md

 # CSC142Project
 These projects are from CSC142 Java class.

 Project name:

 Project 1: Console-based Plotting

 Project 2: Draw Curves from Straight Lines
-(You need to drop this DrawingPanel.java file into your folder)
+(You have to drop the DrawingPanel.java file in your folder if there wasn't to do the project)